Dontrelle Inman: San Diego / Los Angeles Chargers

 On January 6, 2014, Inman signed a reserves/futures contract with the San Diego Chargers.
 In his first preseason game as a Charger, Inman had three receptions for 107 yards against the Dallas Cowboys, including a 70-yard touchdown in the third quarter.
 Inman secured his spot on the 53-man roster with another impressive performance in his last preseason game, leading receivers with three receptions for 54 yards.
-Inman caught his first NFL pass on Saturday December 20 against the 49ers, his 17-yard gain helped set up Malcom Floyd’s game-tying touchdown and the Chargers’ eventual win in overtime.
-Inman had seven catches for 79 yards overall in the victory.
-In the final game of the 2014 NFL season Inman added 5 receptions for 79 yards.
+On December 20, he caught his first NFL pass in a game against the 49ers.
+His 17-yard gain helped set up Malcom Floyd’s score-tying touchdown and the Chargers’ eventual win in overtime.
+Inman had seven catches for 79 yards in the victory.
+In the final game of the 2014 NFL season, Inman caught 5 receptions for 79 yards.
 He would finish the season with 12 catches for 158 yards (13.2 yards per catch) in two games.

-By the end of the 2015 preseason Inman survived the cuts and made the 53 man roster.
-On October 4, 2015, against the Cleveland Browns Inman stepped in for the injured Malcom Floyd and caught a clutch 68-yard catch and run.
+By the end of the 2015 preseason, Inman survived the cuts and made the 53-man roster.
+On October 4, against the Cleveland Browns, Inman stepped in for the injured Malcom Floyd and caught a clutch 68-yard catch.
 On October 18 against the Green Bay Packers, Inman caught a touchdown with no time left on a fourth down.
-Inman finished the game with 18 yards and a touchdown playing in for an injured Keenan Allen.
-A few weeks later, Inman had 5 receptions for 65 yards and 1 touchdown against the Jacksonville Jaguars.
-Against the Miami Dolphins, Inman had three receptions for 78 yards.
-The very next week on Christmas Eve against the Oakland Raiders, Inman had eight receptions for 82 yards and scored one touchdown.
-Inman also saw snaps at safety during that game because the Chargers had run out of safeties due to injuries.
-Inman finished the 2015 season playing 14 games, recording 35 receptions for 486 yards and scoring three touchdowns.
+Inman finished the game with 18 yards and a touchdown, playing in for an injured Keenan Allen.
+On November 29, Inman had 5 receptions for 65 yards and 1 touchdown in a game against the Jacksonville Jaguars.
+On December 20, in a win against the Miami Dolphins, Inman had three receptions for 78 yards.
+On December 24 (Christmas Eve) against the Oakland Raiders, Inman had eight receptions for 82 yards and scored one touchdown.
+Inman also saw snaps at safety during that game when the Chargers had run out of safeties due to injuries.
+Inman finished the 2015 season playing in 14 games, recording 35 receptions for 486 yards and scoring three touchdowns.

 In 2016, the Chargers picked up Inman's one-year tender for $600,000.

 On March 9, 2017, the Chargers placed a second-round tender on Inman.
-He officially signed his tender on April 25, 2017.
-On May 20, 2017, it was revealed that Inman underwent core muscle surgery.
+He officially signed his tender on April 25.
+On May 20, it was revealed that Inman underwent core muscle surgery.

+On October 22, it was reported Inman was inactive against the Denver Broncos.

 Chicago Bears

 On October 25, 2017, Inman was traded to the Chicago Bears for a conditional seventh round draft pick.
+In his November 12 debut against the Green Bay Packers, Inman made 6-of-8 receptions for 88 yards.
+For the remainder of the season, he went 17-of-32 receptions for 246 yards with one touchdown.
+He became a free agent at the end of the season.

-Indianapolis Colts
+Indianapolis Colts (first stint)

-On October 16, 2018, Inman was signed by the Indianapolis Colts.
+On October 16, 2018, after an injury to Marcus Johnson, Inman was signed by the Indianapolis Colts.
 After the season, he became a free agent.